-- patients taking a high risk medicine(s) (on a national list)
+- patients taking certain high risk medicine(s) (on a national list)

-- patients recently discharged from hospital who had changes made to their medicine(s) while they were in hospital
+- patients recently discharged from hospital with changes to their prescribed medicine(s)

-- patients with respiratory conditions (such as asthma and COPD).
+- patients with a respiratory condition such as asthma or COPD

-In January 2014, NHS Employers and PSNC published NMS and MURs - top tips for community pharmacies, giving tried and tested advice on overcoming some common challenges.
+- NMS and MUR top tips from community pharmacies, giving tried and tested advice on overcoming some common challenges.

 Details of MUR data and reporting requirements can be found on the Department of Health website.
 These requirements include:

-- the data that needs to be collected during the consultation
+- Data to be collected during the consultation.

-- information to be sent to the NHS England area team (previously Primary Care Trusts) on request.
+- Information to be sent to NHS England (previously Primary Care Trusts) on request.
 For assistance completing this template please see the MUR data definitions document.